 General guidance on developing a consistent time series is given in Chapter 4 of the EMEP/EEA air pollutant emission inventory guidebook, ‘Time series consistency’ (EMEP/EEA, 2023).

 Ideally, the same method is used throughout the entire time series.
 However, the detail and disaggregation of emissions estimates from this source category may improve over time.
+Or indeed the inclusion of abatement techniques occurs at a point in the timeseries.
 In cases for which some historic data are missing, it may be necessary to derive the data using other references or data sets.
-Inter-annual changes in EFs are not expected unless mitigation measures are undertaken.
+Inter-annual changes in EFs are not expected unless abatement measures are undertaken.
 These factors should be changed with only proper justification and documentation.
 If updated defaults for any of these variables become available through future research, inventory agencies must recalculate their historical emissions.
-It is important that the methods used reflect the results of action taken to reduce emissions, and that the methods and results are thoroughly documented.
+It is important that the methods used reflect the results of action taken to reduce emissions, and that the methods and results are thoroughly documented as outlined in Hutchings et al (2024).
 If policy measures are implemented such that activity data are affected directly (e.g. increased efficiency of fertiliser use resulting in a decrease in fertiliser consumption), the effect of the policy measures on emissions will be transparent, assuming the activity data are carefully documented.
 In cases in which policy measures have an indirect effect on activity data or EFs (e.g. a change to the timing of fertiliser N application), inventory input data should reflect these effects.
 The inventory text should thoroughly explain the effect of the policies on the input data.

 Uncertainty assessment